 Most California beach towns are similar in that they have warm, inviting spirits, with friendly locals and great ocean views, but they’re all different in things to do and general atmosphere.
 Here are the 12 best beach towns in The Golden State!

-12 Best Small Beach Towns in California (And Where to Stay)
+Best Beach Towns in California

 Located in Orange County, halfway between Los Angeles and San Diego, Laguna Beach is seven miles of coves and beaches that lay claim to tide pools, boardwalks, and bluffs.
 The town itself is known as being an art haven, with plenty of galleries and boutiques to check out.